 More of a moderate stroll, than a hike, it does feature wonderful views of the mountains beyond the pretty lake.

 Shortly after the hike, I made my way a few minutes down the road to the employee housing.
-One of a past partner's friend's is a seasonal ranger in the park and was gracious enough to let us use the place for the weekend.
+One of someone's friend's is a seasonal ranger in the park and was gracious enough to let us use the place for the weekend.

 Mark and Mike showed up shortly after.
 After a quick dinner, we stated to get ready for the following day.